Ipswich Tramways Company

 Ipswich Tramway Company Horse tram No 3

 One last view of Tramcar No 3 — photo undated, but possibly taken in the late 1890s, though given the absence of the company title above the windows, it may in fact be later.
-Both the driver and conductor are wearing informal attire, with the latter also having a round licence.
+Both the driver and conductor are wearing informal attire, with the latter also having a round licence badge.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Ipswich Horse Tram Derby Road Station

 An unidentified horsecar outside Derby Road Station — photo undated, however, the straw boaters would suggest that it is turn of the century.
-The uniformed figure second from the left is almost certainly a Great Eastern Railway employee.
+The uniformed figure second from the left is almost certainly a Great Eastern Railway Company employee.
 Photograph courtesy of the National Tramway Museum.

 Ipswich horse tram conductor and driver